Malcolm Shaw (rower)

 Malcolm Campbell Shaw (7 October 1947 – 8 May 2014) was a New Zealand-born, Australian representative rower.
 He competed for Australia at the 1972 Summer Olympics and the 1976 Summer Olympics.

 Club and state rowing

-Born in Whakatane, New Zealand, Shaw attended high school there and took a trade as a fitter & welder.
+Born in Whakatāne, New Zealand, Shaw attended high school there and took a trade as a fitter and welder.
 He rowed for the Whakatane Rowing Club and raced in a maiden four and as a sculler.
 He won the maiden single sculls title at the New Zealand national championships in 1968.

 Shaw relocated to Sydney in 1969 and joined the Mosman Rowing Club.
 In Mosman crews he contested both the coxed and the coxless four events at the 1970 Australian Rowing Championships and he won the national title in the coxless four.
 He won the national coxless pair title in a composite crew with Tim Conrad in 1975.
 In 1976 he again contested both the coxed and the coxless four events in Mosman boats and won the coxless four national championship.